-Combine two teaspoons of thyme leaves with 8 to 10 ounces (250 ml) of water and let steep for ten minutes.
+To prepare a thyme tea combine two teaspoons of thyme leaves with 8 to 10 ounces (250 ml) of water and let steep for ten minutes.
 Strain the leaves into a cup and sip.
-Drink one 3-4 times per day or until the discomfort improves.
+Drink one 3-4 times of thyme tea per day or until the discomfort improves.

 Thyme tea for gargling

 Thyme tea benefits as a gargle solution to relieve discomfort due to inflammation in the mouth and throat area.
 Allow the tea cool down and gargle several times a day.

 Place 2 drops of thyme oil in hot / boiling water and inhale the steam.

 Due to the natural anti-inflammatory and antibacterial properties of thyme, it serves as an effective natural alternative to cosmetic facial and skin cleaners.
 A simple tincture of thyme can help clear acne, and relieve its effects on the skin.
 Alternatively, for long-term use, a 5 percent dilution of thyme oil using an alcohol-water solution can be applied twice a day as a skin cleanser.

 A bath infused with thyme leaves or thyme flower is a great way to calm irritated skin or relieve other minor skin conditions.
 Simply boil 100 grams of dried thyme leaves with a liter of water and let it steep (covered) for half an hour.
 Strain the thyme through a sieve and add to your bath water.
 The bath simultaneously helps soothe discomfort and itching while invigorating your vitality.

 If you choose to enjoy thyme essential oil benefits, limit the long-term use – particularly as a topical application, as the active essential oil thymol readily penetrates the skin.
 As with any natural or essential oil, thyme oil uses should be carefully administered.

 How to Make Thyme Cookies for the Cold Season